kennylimz/my-rank-is-higher-than-yours/README.md

 # my-rank-is-higher-than-yours
-A rank comparator for different games
+Based on percentile, convert your rank to a different game.